Skip to Content

 African, Caribbean, and Black (ACB) Specific Programming

-The ACB Experience is a year-round series of events, workshops, and community gatherings celebrating African, Caribbean, and Black culture on campus.
-From wellness-focused sessions and creative nights to networking opportunities and discussion spaces, the ACB Experience creates spaces where students can connect, learn, and thrive together.
+The ACB Experience is a series of events, workshops, and community gatherings celebrating African, Caribbean, and Black culture on campus.
+The ACB Experience partners with the community to create spaces where students can connect, learn, and thrive together.

 CUx Experience Fund